 The IVY Project was set up to address the above barriers that prevent high-risk young people from getting access to the services they need.

 The project is a reflection of the Scottish Government’s commitment to ensuring that all young people have equitable access to services.
-Since its establishment five years ago, the IVY Project has provided and continues to provide highly specialised services to some of Scotland’s most high-risk and challenging young people.
+Since its establishment in 2013, the IVY Project has provided and continues to provide highly specialised services to some of Scotland’s most high-risk and challenging young people.

 The IVY Project uses a multi-disciplinary, tiered approach to provide risk assessment, formulation and management for high-risk young people aged 12 to 18 years who present with complex needs and high risk, violent behaviour.
 There are three levels to this tiered service.

 Level 1- Consultation and risk formulation: this level is available for all accepted referrals.
 It exists to make certain that risk assessment and management is in accordance with best practice.
 The consultation process occurs during a 2-hour discussion with relevant professionals.
 The outcome of this discussion–in accordance with best practice in formulation – is that: the presenting problems are clarified; the risk factors are rated for presence and relevance; there is a formulation of risk; a detailed description of the most plausible risk scenarios applying to the young person is written; and a set of recommendations for ongoing risk management is established.
 Upon the completion of this process, there are three possible outcomes: